jawher-soudani/TENZO_UK_SALES_FORECASTING/README.md

 ```
 Final remarks
 ```
-The platform works for all locations
+The platform works for all locations<br />
-If you choose location and you want to add external feature , make sure that this location has external features , otherwise you will import empty table and the model won't work
+If you choose location and you want to add external feature , make sure that this location has external features , otherwise you will import empty table and the model won't work<br />
-If you choose not to add external features, no verification needed , it will always work.
+If you choose not to add external features, no verification needed , it will always work.<br />
-Results are optimised for all models
+Results are optimised for all models<br />
-Parameters are autotuned by the models
+Parameters are autotuned by the models<br />